-Six Years Ago: Lady Antebellum’s ‘Need You Now’ Album Is Released
+11 Years Ago: Lady A Release ‘Need You Now’ Album

-Six years ago today, on Jan.
-26, 2010, Lady Antebellum released their sophomore album, Need You Now.
-The record spawned three No. 1 singles, including its title track, which remains the biggest-selling single of the trio’s career.
+Eleven years ago today, on Jan.
+26, 2010, Lady Antebellum (now known as Lady A) released their sophomore album, Need You Now.
+The record spawned three No. 1 singles, including its title track, which remains the biggest-selling single of the trio's career.

 "Need You Now," written by bandmates Charles Kelley, Hillary Scott and Dave Haywood along with songwriter Josh Kear, was released as the album's first single and shot straight to the top of the charts, where it stayed for four weeks.
 But according to Kelley, the song almost never got written in the first place.